Tall wheat grass in saline soils

 ECe is the electrolyte conductivity measured on soil paste extracted from a saturated soil sample.
 The units used here are deciSiemen per metre.

 The electrolyte conductivity may also be measured on a 1:5 soil:water sample, nominated as EC1:5.
 This alternative will give lower EC values.
-For more information read Salinity and the growth of forage species.

 Where to sow tall wheat grass